jjmccollum/teiphy/README.rst

 .. start-credits

 ``teiphy`` was designed by Joey McCollum (Australian Catholic University) and Robert Turnbull (University of Melbourne).
-We received additional help from Stephen Carlson (Australian Catholic University).
+We received additional help from Stephen C. Carlson (Australian Catholic University).

 If you use this software, please cite the forthcoming paper.